Aud4city-Pr0/TeamBot-vex-discord-bot/README.md

 ### WELCOME TO TeamBot!
 A DISCORD BOT FOR VEX ROBOTEVENTS! ###
-This is a discord bot powered by discord.py and the robotevents api.
+This is a discord bot writen in python 🐍 and powered by discord.py and the robotevents api 🤖.

-There are a few commands, with many more planed in the future.
+💻️ There are a few commands, with many more planed in the future. 💻️

 Here is a list of the current commands
 1. !team